PeterCamilleri/mini_readline/README.md

 ### Notes
 * The label "Other" is an umbrella that bundles together the Linux, Mac, and Cygwin platforms.
-* References to Keypad keys under Windows assume that Num Lock is not engaged.
+* References to Pad keys under Windows assume that Num Lock is not engaged.

 ## Usage